ryan95f/python-grpc-chat-app/ReadMe.md

 ## Running the server

-To start the gRPC server:
+To start the chat server:

 ```bash
 make server